-Our share capital currently consists of ordinary shares.
-We may issue shares with such rights or restrictions as may be determined by ordinary resolution, including shares which are to be redeemed, or are liable to be redeemed at our option or the option of the holder of such shares.
+Our share capital currently consists of ordinary and deferred shares.
+We may issue new classes of shares with such rights or restrictions as may be determined by ordinary resolution of the shareholders, including shares which are to be redeemed, or are liable to be redeemed at our option or the option of the holder of such shares.